-Now imagine if you invest that 2% every year for 10 years in an index fund that grows at an average of 9% per year such as a total stock market index fund.
-You would potentially have almost $24,000 at the end of 10 years and about $214,000 at the end of 30 years and over half a million after 40 years just saving 2% or $1,440 per year.
+Now imagine if you invest that 2% every year for 10 years in an index fund that grows at an average of 9% per year similar to a total stock market index fund.
+You would potentially have almost $24,000 at the end of 10 years and about $214,000 at the end of 30 years and $500k after 40 years just saving 2% or $1,440 per year.
 Little expenses can make a huge difference over time.
-Of course, no one is going to go without having cell phone service these days, but you can cut dramatically the cost of your cellphone bill.
+No one is going to go without having cell phone service these days, but you can cut dramatically the cost of your cellphone bill.

 Modern LTE Coverage

 In the last couple of years, T-Mobile has upped their game and is now one of the top cell phone service providers as far as coverage and quality in my experience.
 I have done several long distance trips in very rural areas and have had full LTE service.
-In fact, we did a backpacking trip not too long ago in a national park that was pretty remote and had LTE cell phone service.
+We did a backpacking trip not too long ago in a national park that was pretty remote, and I still had LTE cell phone service.
 This was actually disappointing because we were trying to get away from the continual data blast.

-Rise of Discounted Cellphone Providers
+Rise of Discounted Cell Phone Service

-Mint Mobile offers unlimited text and talk with 2gb LTE data on the T-Mobile network for only $15 per month.
+Mint Mobile offers unlimited text and talk with 3gb LTE data for only $15 per month.
 That would cut my cell phone bill in half.
-I was skeptical because cheap does not mean better or necessarily result in savings in the long run, but I couldn’t find any drawbacks for my situation.
+I was skeptical because cheap does not necessarily result in savings if the service is terrible, but I couldn’t find any drawbacks for my situation.
 They do require you to buy a year of service to get the best rates which is essentially like a contract.
 I’m not looking to switch providers every couple of months, and I have the savings to pay for a year at a time.

-Concern of Limited Data
+Limited Data Concerns

-I thought it would be more difficult to remain under 2gb per month, but for the last several months I have used less than 1gb of LTE data per month without feeling restricted.
+I thought it would be more difficult to remain under 3gb per month, but for the last year I have used less than 1gb of LTE data per month without feeling restricted.
 Web browsing and Google Maps use most of my LTE data, but I haven’t really noticed any major difference in the way I use my cellphone.
 When I want to look on Instagram or Youtube, I’m usually connected to wifi, so I don’t even notice a difference in my usage or access.

-Real Life Savings for Me
+Real Life Savings

 I pay $15 per month for 12 months plus tax.
 This costs me about $200 a year for my cell phone service ($15 x 12 months + 10% sales tax).
 Compare that with my wife’s old AT&T plan of $100 per month equaling $1200 per year.
 That’s a savings of $1000 per year for just one of us!

-Mint Mobile has been great to work with.
-You can transfer your current number, and it uses the T-Mobile network which has significantly improved in the past 1-2 years.
+Mint Mobile is easy to work with.
+You can transfer your current number.
+Mint Mobile uses the T-Mobile network which has significantly improved in the past 1-2 years.
 You can also bring your own phone including your iPhone.